-Are Boston and New York City Ready for AI Adoption?
+AI Adoption in Boston and New York City

 How Did Smart Cities Become So Unintelligent?

 The "smart city" has long held its perch on the futurist pedestal.
 And many of its applications have, or will, reduce the complications of dense urban life.
 AI has a central role to play here: from traffic management for decreased air pollution, to city-wide 5G internet for increased access and connectivity.
 The problem is, no city has successfully integrated these pieces into a coherent whole.
 And none excel in all four of the Forum's categories:

 - Has a thorough grasp on the opportunities and challenges of technological integration, and has an action plan to address the latter

 - Stakeholders, both public and private, are positioned to execute plans in a collaborative and efficient manner

 - Draws from strong existing assets including higher education, talent pool, early STEM education, infrastructure, etc.